ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 When you provision a bare metal server, AMD EPYC "Rome" generation CPUs are now an option.
 Rome generation processors are high-performance multiprocessors that are based on AMD's Zen 2 architecture.
 The EPYC "Rome" family offers several CPU options that offer up to 48 cores per socket.

+EPYC processors are available in select data centers.
+{: important}

 You can choose from the following AMD EPYC "Rome" CPUs:
 * AMD EPYC 7642 (48-core, 2.3 Ghz)
 * AMD EPYC 7F72 (48-core, 3.2 Ghz)